fredoste101/asciiarchii/README.txt

 At least that's the main idea.
 Also get some meta data to feed vim to later be able to connect the sequence flow to code.

-Also, this is stupid, but I've interchanged the usage of line and y, as well as col and x.
-Better to just use one.
-Which one doesn't matter but just pick one u retard.

 ===== Introduction =====